GameboyTheDev/Custom-Npc-Docs/docs/guide/index.md

 # Guide

-Here is a guide on how to use Custom-Npc
+Here is a simple guide on how to use Custom-Npc

 ## Creating An Npc